Encyclopaedia Metallum

 Encyclopaedia Metallum: The Metal Archives (commonly known as Metal Archives per the URL or abbreviated as MA) is an online encyclopedia based upon musical artists who predominantly perform heavy metal music along with its various sub-genres.
+The contents are user-generated.
 Encyclopaedia Metallum was described by Matt Sullivan of Nashville Scene as "the Internet's central database for all that is 'tr00' in the metal world."
 Terrorizer described the site as "a ? [sic]exhaustive list of pretty much every metal band ever, with full discographies, an active forum and an interlinking members list that shows the ever-incestuous beauty of the metal scene".
-Nevertheless, there are exceptions for bands which fall under disputed genres not accepted by the website.
+Nevertheless, there are numerous exceptions for bands which fall under disputed genres not accepted by the website.

 Encyclopaedia Metallum attempts to provide comprehensive information on each band, such as a discography, logos, pictures, lyrics, line-ups, biography, trivia and user-submitted reviews.
 The site also provides a system for submitting bands to the archives.
 The website is free of advertisements and is run completely independently.

 History

 The Encyclopaedia Metallum was launched in July 2002 by a Canadian couple from Montreal using the pseudonyms HellBlazer and Morrigan.
-A couple years prior, HellBlazer had the idea of an encyclopedia for heavy metal and attempted to create an HTML page for every metal band by hand.
-Although he gave up with that initial attempt, a fully automated site with contributions from its users was in the works.
+A couple of years prior, HellBlazer had the idea of an encyclopedia for heavy metal and attempted to create an HTML page for every metal band by hand.
+Although he gave up on that initial attempt, a fully automated site with contributions from its users was in the works.
 The site initially went live early in July 2002 and the first band (Amorphis) was added on July 7, 2002.
 In just over a year the site had amassed a database of over 10,000 bands.
 The site continues to grow at a rate of about 500 bands per month.
+On November 13, 2014, the number of bands listed in the database reached 100,000.

 On January 1, 2013, the site announced that bands with entirely digital discographies could now be submitted to the Archives, changing the site's decade-long policy of physical releases only.
 Digital releases must have a fixed track listing, album art, professional or finished production and be available in a high-quality or lossless format through official distribution sources (such as Bandcamp and/or iTunes).

-On November 13, 2014, the number of bands listed in the database reached 100,000.